Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> value

-It becomes a string value of the `value` attribute of an HTML input tag.
+It becomes a string value of the `value` attribute of an HTML `<input type="text">` tag.
 The text entered from the custom Web page will be grouped in the query string of the form submission and the string set before accessing the page will be displayed as the initial value.

 ### <i class="fa fa-caret-right"></i> label

 A `label` is an optional string.
 A label is always arranged on the right side of the input box.
-Specification of a label will generate an HTML label tag with an id attribute.
+Specification of a label will generate an HTML `<label>` tag with an id attribute.
 The input box and the label are connected by the id attribute.

-### <i class="fa fa-caret-right"></i> placeholdr
+### <i class="fa fa-caret-right"></i> placeholder

 A placeholder is an option string.
 Specification of a placeholder will generate a `placeholder` attribute for the input tag.

 ## AutoConnectRadio

-AutoConnectRadio genarates few HTML `input type="radio"` tags as grouped and the same number of `label` tags.
+AutoConnectRadio generates few HTML `<input type="radio">` tags as grouped and the same number of `<label>` tags.
 AutoConnectRadio can keep the value of a radio button as a collection.
 The grouped values will be placed in the custom Web page to select only one exclusively.

 <i class="fa fa-eye"></i> **Sample**<br>
 <small>`AutoConnectRadio radio("radio", { "30 sec.", "60 sec.", "180 sec." }, "Update period", AC_Vertical, 1);`</small>